joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Calls action on player after validating the token.

 **\+ public getActions(): ArrayList<CardAction>**
-Returns an array of CardActions that the user performed until now in his turn.
+Returns an array of CardActions that the userEntity performed until now in his turn.

 * * *